LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

    :end-before: chunk

 The project also refers to the library class UI, with the functions we use for safe keyboard input.
 It is all static methods.

-Is there any reason to make this class have its own own instances?
+Is there any reason to make this UI class have its own own instances?

 **No**.
 There is no state to remember between UI method calls.
-What comes in through the keyboard goes out through a return value, and you are done with it.
+What comes in through the keyboard goes out through a return value, and then you are completely done with it.
 A simple static function works fine each time.  *Do not get fancy for nothing*.

 What state would a game hold?
 We might set it up so the user